 By Dan Crocker on Nov.
 24, 2016

-Whistler Brewery was the last brewery I got to tour, and it was fantastic!
+I recently got the opportunity to do a brewery tour of Whistler Brewing Company, and it was fantastic!
 The drive up from Vancouver was quite a breath taking drive.
-I forgot what it is like to go up the Sea to Sky Highway, if I wasn’t running late I would have stopped at a few places to take in the wonderful view!
+I forgot what it is like to go up the Sea to Sky Highway.

-So it does take a bit to get to Whistler Brewing, but this little brewery that you can find in the center of one of the locations for the 2010 Winter Olympics took place.
-Whistler is just a small town/village but it is full of life year round, known for it skiing in the winter and its summer mountain activities it seems there can be lots to do if you are an active person.
+Whistler is just a small town but it is full of life year round, known for its skiing in the winter and its summer mountain activities, it seems there can be lots to do if you are an active person.

 The brewery itself is separated into two different sections, the brewery and the tasting room.

-The tasting room seems like it has recently been redone which looks amazing, although it does look a little small and cramped, you do still have a warm and cozy feeling when you go in.
-The staff there is amazing, friendly and upbeat you can tell they love their jobs there.
+The tasting room seems like it has recently been redone and it looks amazing, although it does look a little small and cramped, you do still have a warm and cozy feeling when you go in.
+The staff at Whistler Brewing are amazing, friendly and upbeat.
+You can tell they love their jobs there.

 Like the other brewery tours I went on during this time, Whistler Brewing did something a little different.
 They actually let us drink out of one of the vats!
 I got to try the Whiskey Jack Ale before it was even bottled!
 I have to say having it fresh like that I was almost tempted to buy my own vat just to have fresh beer like that!

-At the end of it I had to have something quick to eat before I drove the 90 mins back to Vancouver, so I tried their Vegetarian Chilli Potato Skins.
+At the end of the brewery tour I had to have something quick to eat before I drove the 90 minutes back to Vancouver.
+I tried their Vegetarian Chilli Potato Skins.
 The Chilli was infused with the Whiskey Jack Ale and it tasted fantastic!
 I love my chilli and this taste was unforgettable!
 I really enjoyed it and was kind of sad that I had to make my way back down to Vancouver.